 The Greater Southeast Management District and Museum Park Super Neighborhood (MPSN) were awarded a $250,000 master planning grant, the Museum Park Livable Centers Study, by the Houston-Galveston Area Council (H-GAC).

 H-GAC is a voluntary association of local governments encompassing thirteen counties of the Texas Gulf Coast.
 H-GAC’s mission is to serve as the instrument of local government cooperation, promoting the region’s orderly development and the safety and welfare of its citizens.

-The goal of the study is to address Museum Park challenges that have developed with the success of the area, including the need for better transit, bike lanes, parking, sidewalks, crosswalks, sustainable streetscapes, bus management, way-finding signage, and the complete lack of a sense of place.
+The goal of the study was to address Museum Park challenges that have developed with the success of the area, including the need for better transit, bike lanes, parking, sidewalks, crosswalks, sustainable streetscapes, bus management, way-finding signage, and the complete lack of a sense of place.
 The best destinations in Houston are right here, but are among the most difficult to access.

 For more information: